 - Curfew laws should be repealed as an individual’s behavior is not the responsibility of the state or municipality.

-- Laws requiring the use of seat belts and helmets are misguided, paternal, and should be repealed.
+- Laws requiring the use of seat belts or other personal protection devices are misguided, paternal, and should be repealed.
 Individuals must assume responsibility for their own safety.

 V. VICE LAWS

 - Government should confine itself to protecting individuals from aggression, coercion and deceit.
 We oppose all laws and regulations that attempt to protect individuals from the consequences of their own behavior.
 While not necessarily condoning such activities, we advocate the repeal of all laws criminalizing gambling, possession and sale of drugs and alcohol, and sexual relations between consenting adults.
 All those presently incarcerated or ever convicted solely for the commission of these victimless crimes should be pardoned and their records expunged.

 - Voluntary communities may enforce rules that prohibit certain activities to which all members subscribe, such as substance-free dorms.